CFL: 7th season

 (Calgary) In the first season of his third stint with the Stampeders, Dennis made 14 starts at left tackle.
 He was Calgary’s nominee for the Most Outstanding Offensive Lineman award and earned West Division and CFL all-star honours.
 Dennis was part of an offensive line that allowed just 17 sacks – 12 fewer than the next-best team in that category – and helped the Stampeders lead the CFL with 135.3 rushing yards per game, 21.8 yards more than runner-up Winnipeg.
 The offensive line helped Ka’Deem Carey win the CFL rushing crown.
 He suffered a season-ending leg injury in a Week 16 game against BC.

 (Edmonton) Dennis was under contract with the Elks but opted not to report to training camp and sat out the season.

-(Calgary) Dennis made 16 starts for the Stampeders, seeing action at both left tackle and right tackle, and was part of an offensive line that allowed the second-fewest sacks in the CFL and helped the Stamps offence rank in the top third of the league in a number of categories.
+(Calgary) Dennis earned West Division all-star honours as he played and started 16 games, seeing action at both left tackle and right tackle.
+He was part of an offensive line that allowed the second-fewest sacks in the CFL and helped the Stamps offence rank in the top third of the league in a number of categories.
 Dennis also started the Western Semi-Final.